kipwoker/SoundCloud.API.Client/README.md

 #What's next
 It's almost stable right now.
 You can check out tests with your credentials.

-I want to implement in web-project api console like this: https://developers.soundcloud.com/console
+Furthermore I want to implement api console into web-project like it's done here: https://developers.soundcloud.com/console

 But better. :)